D91 celebrates grants for career and technical education - Local News 8

 IDAHO FALLS, Idaho (KIFI) - Idaho Falls School District 91's Career & Technical Eduction Center has received grants totaling $133,134 from Idaho's Department of Career Technical Education.

-"We're extremely grateful to the the Idaho Department of Career and Technical Education for their support of our programs," CTECT coordinator Bev Holt said.
+"We're extremely grateful to the the Idaho Department of Career and Technical Education for their support of our programs, says CTECT coordinator Bev Holt.
 "These grants will give our students more opportunities to gain real-life experiences, which will help them become more employable. trainable, and ready for their future pursuits.

 CTEC'S welding program will use their grant of more than $12,000 to buy a plasma cutter, allowing students to gain skills in metal fabrication.